DEAN: So…it’s a show?

 139. Santa’s Secret Stuff 7.11

 Reasoning: Luke comes to Lorelai and asks her to write a character letter and she takes her time writing it.
 It’s only after she sees Luke interacting with April does she remember how great he was to Rory growing up, and then magically gets inspired to write the world’s greatest letter for him.
-Everyone knows how great Luke is and the fact that Lorelai needs to be reminded of that fact is just terrible.
+Everyone knows how great Luke is and the fact that Lorelai needs to be reminded of that fact is just bizarre.

 Soundbite: Lorelai: Because my brain is a wild jungle full of scary gibberish.
 “I’m writing a letter, I can’t write a letter, why can’t I write a letter?
 I’m wearing a green dress, I wish I was wearing my blue dress, my blue dress is at the cleaners.
 The Germans wore gray, you wore blue, ‘Casablanca’ is such a good movie.
 Casablanca, the White House, Bush.
 Why don’t I drive a hybrid car?
 I should really drive a hybrid car.
 I should really take my bicycle to work.
 Bicycle, unicycle, unitard.
 Hockey puck, rattlesnake, monkey, monkey, underpants!”